Mailhardener information security

 Disaster recovery

-Disaster plans contain, but are not limited to:
+The Disaster Recovery plan contain, but is not limited to:

 Mailhardener services are built upon open standards and, where acceptable, open-source software.
 The Mailhardener software stack is designed to be cloud-vendor agnostic, this allows Mailhardener to migrate to different hosting environments on short notice.